Review – Final Fantasy Crystal Chronicles My Life as a King of the Jews

 F.O.E.s are rendered in stunningly accurate orange blobs.

 Etrian Odyssey starts off nice and difficult.
 I died on the first level and there’s a good chance you will, too.
-This high difficulty forces the player to engage in some old school level grinding, but I’ve always welcomed work in my time wasting, as long as society doesn’t benefit in any way. → Read the rest
+This high difficulty forces the player to engage in some old school level grinding, but I’ve always welcomed work in my time wasting, as long as society doesn’t benefit in any way. → Game is dead.
+Game remains dead.
+And we have killed it.

 Ruining A Beautiful and Complicated World: Simcity Societies and How It Will Take a Dump on a Perfectly Good Franchise